gpaumier/gp2/src/articles/2010-06-26 state-of-language-selection-mediawiki-wikipedia.rst

    Screenshot of the Wikipedia.org portal

-On this (`manually curated <http://meta.wikimedia.org/wiki/Project_portals>`__) portal, each language is displayed in the language's language:\ [#]_ English is displayed as "English", German as "Deutsch", French as "Français", etc. The sorting order is based on the size of each language edition, measured in number of articles.
+On this (`manually curated <http://meta.wikimedia.org/wiki/Project_portals>`__) portal, each language is displayed in the language's language:\ [#]_ English is displayed as "English," German as "Deutsch," French as "Français," etc. The sorting order is based on the size of each language edition, measured in number of articles.
 In a word, the bigger the Wikipedia, the more prominent the place.
 "Small" Wikipedia editions are at the very end of the list.

 .. [#] This is getting confusing, I know.
 I'm doing my best, believe me.